 I designed the 12-bit rainbow palette for use on National Grid: Live.
 It consists of twelve colours chosen with consideration for how we perceive luminance, chroma, and hue:

 The palette uses a 12-bit colour depth, so each colour requires only four characters when specified as a hexadecimal colour code in a CSS or SVG file:

 Designing the palette

 Computers define colours in terms of red, green, and blue components, which are treated equally.
 However, we perceive these components as having differing luminance: compared to a pure red, a pure green looks much brighter and a pure blue looks much darker.
 As a result, a simple RGB rainbow palette has large changes in luminance between neighbouring colours.
 This can be seen by converting colours to greys of equal perceived luminance:

-An HSL rainbow colour palette can be created by choosing fixed chroma and luminance values and varying the hue.
+An LCH rainbow colour palette can be created by choosing fixed chroma and luminance values and varying the hue.
 However, the resulting palette looks unpleasant because yellow is darkened to brown, red is lightened to pink, and blue becomes very pale.

 A better approach is to allow the luminance to vary, but in a controlled way.
 Yellow is given the highest luminance, as it only looks yellow when bright.
 After choosing two other colours — a red and a blue in this case — the luminance can then be calculated for the other hues.

 Using a 12-bit colour depth limits the available colours, so slight changes to luminance, chroma, and hue must be made, but these are small enough not to be noticeable.
 The resulting palette has evenly-spaced hues, only small variations in chroma, and smoothly increasing and decreasing luminance: